Harmansingh6668/newdelta_project/README.md

 # newdelta_project
-it is good enough while doing my best
+it is good enough while doing my best.